N-Wouda/ALNS/README.md

   only a very limited number of iterations.

 Finally, the weight schemes and acceptance criteria notebook gives an overview of various options available in the `alns` package.
-This is a good starting point to using the different schemes and criteria yourself.
+In the notebook we use these different options to solve a toy 0/1-knapsack problem.
+The notebook is a good starting point for when you want to use the different schemes and criteria yourself.
 It is available [here][5].

 ## References
 - Pisinger, D., and Ropke, S. (2010).
 Large Neighborhood Search.
 In M.